jhpyle/docassemble/_docs/docker.md

 # Prerequisites

-Make sure you have at least 8GB of storage space.  (**docassemble** has a lot of large dependencies.)
-At the end of installation, only about 4GB will be taken up, but the installation process requires more storage than that to be available.
+Make sure you have at least 12GB of storage space.  (**docassemble** has a lot of large dependencies.)
+At the end of installation, only about 4GB will be taken up, but the build and installation processes require more storage than that to be available.

 # Installing Docker